exakat/php-dictionary/dictionary/url.ini.rst

 Universal Resource Locator is a string that represents a resource, where to find it, how to access it.

-The full URL include the following information :
+The full URL include the following information:

-+ protocol : for example, http, https, mongodb, zip
++ protocol: for example, http, https, mongodb, zip
-+ user : the username for authentication purposes
++ user: the username for authentication purposes
-+ pass : the password associated with the username
++ pass: the password associated with the username
-+ server : the name or the address of the server where the resource reside
++ server: the name or the address of the server where the resource reside
-+ path : the location of the resource on the server
++ path: the location of the resource on the server
-+ query : extra parameters to reach the resource
++ query: extra parameters to reach the resource
-+ fragment : the location of the resource inside the previous address (server + path)
++ fragment: the location of the resource inside the previous address (server + path)

 PHP has several functions dedicated to processing URL, such as parse_url() and http_build_query().